CyrilRonseaux/BenniesScript/README.md

 ![Benny deck setup](doc-assets/benny-deck.png)

 * Create one card, give it a name.
 This name can be used in the API (see below).
-* Uploade a visual for your card and the deck background.
+* Upload a visual for your card and the deck background.
 I personnaly use the same image.

 ![Benny card setup](doc-assets/benny-card.png)